Nodenkey/portfolio/src/posts/js-number-methods.md

 ##### 4. The Reduce Method
 A provided string could also be reversed by using javascript's <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/reduce" target="_blank">reduce method.</a>
-This method works under the hood like th for...of loop demonstrated above but makes the code shorter and cleaner.
+This method works under the hood like the for...of loop demonstrated above, but makes the code shorter and cleaner.

 Let's see it in action.